Plant-based sources of omega 3

-Omega 3 is also found in linseed (flaxseed), chia seeds, walnuts and pumpkin seeds.
+Good plant-based sources of omega 3 are linseed (flaxseed), chia seeds, walnuts and hemp seeds but it is also found in edamame, beans and green leafy vegetables.
 You can also buy vegetarian Omega 3 oil and supplements.
 (Most Omega 3 supplements contain fish and krill oil, so take care when choosing.
-Choosing a plant based product also avoids the issue of heavy metal contamination sometimes found in fish-based products, and ocean depletion from taking food sources from other marine animals such as whales.)
+Choosing a plant-based product also avoids the issue of heavy metal contamination sometimes found in fish-based products, and ocean depletion from taking food sources from other marine animals such as whales.)

 Grind up flax and chia seeds before consuming them to help digestion.
 Use a coffee grinder or blender to grind them and store the ground up flax in the fridge.

 Aim for 2 tablespoons a day – sprinkle it in your muesli, toast or soup.
 Add them to your smoothie or try chia puddings.

 Did you know?

 Both chia seeds and flaxseed make a great egg substitute.

 *Note: Chia seeds & flaxseed provides plenty of short-chain fatty acid ALA (alpha-linoleic acid).
 From ALA, our bodies can form long-chain omega-3 fatty acids, EPA and DHA.